microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 ## VisibilityChangedEventArgs class
 Namespace: Microsoft.UI.Xaml

+> Spec note: this is a new Xaml version of the existing Windows.UI.Core.[VisibilityChangedEventArgs](https://docs.microsoft.com/uwp/api/Windows.UI.Core.VisibilityChangedEventArgs).

 Contains the arguments returned by the event fired when a Window instance's visibility changes.
 ```CS